 Variations & Add-ins

-One of the best parts of making your own copycat Starbucks Pink Drink is how easy it is to customize.
-Here are some fun ways to switch things up:
+One of the best things about making your own copycat Starbucks Pink Drink is how easy it is to personalize.
+Here are some simple ways to adjust it to your taste:

-To create a low-carb or diabetic-friendly version, simply replace the juice with a sugar-free strawberry drink (like Minute Maid Light) and use a keto-friendly simple syrup such as monk fruit syrup or stevia drops.
-You’ll still get the bright pink color and fruity flavor without the extra sugar.
+For a lower-sugar option, replace the juice with a light or sugar-free strawberry drink and use a keto-friendly sweetener such as monk fruit syrup or stevia.
+You’ll still get that bright pink color and fruity flavor.

 Add Cold Foam

-To mimic the Starbucks cold foam topping, froth about ¼ cup of cold nonfat milk (or dairy-free milk) with a handheld frother or blender until it’s thick and foamy.
-Spoon it on top of your drink before garnishing.
+For a café-style touch, froth about ¼ cup of cold nonfat milk (or a dairy-free milk) using a handheld frother or blender.
+Spoon it on top right before serving.

-If you really want to lean into the strawberry notes, muddle a few fresh strawberries in the bottom of your glass before adding ice.
+For a punch of extra berry goodness, lightly muddle a few fresh strawberry slices in the bottom of your glass before adding the ice.

 Serving and Storage Tips